Category Archives: lentils

 • chopped fresh coriander

-And if you have some steamed or lightly roasted kale on hand…just pass thre kale, too!
-Ladle this soup over the kale for a great beans and greens dish!
+And if you have some steamed or lightly cooked greens on hand…just pass the these too, too!
+Ladle this soup over the cooked leafy for a great beans and greens dish!
 (Hey, this is my favorite lunch these days!)

-Add the vegetable broth, water, curry leaves (if using), and masoor dal, and continue cooking the mixture over medium heat.
+Add the vegetable broth, water, curry leaves (if using), and masoor dal (red split peas), and continue cooking the mixture over medium heat.
 When the mixture comes to a simmer, partially cover the pot and reduce the heat to medium-low.
-Let the mixture simmer gently for 20-30 minutes or until the lentils are tender.
+Let the mixture simmer gently for about 15 minutes, until the lentils are tender.

-At the table, pass the coconut milk, lemon, red pepper, and cilantro, as well as the steamed kale, if desired.
+At the table, pass the coconut milk, lemon, red pepper, and cilantro, as well as the steamed greens, if desired.

 P.S.
 Asian supermarkets in the Northern Virginia area